ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "It means the elven nations will support his cause.
 It means our ancient treaties with the dwarves are renewed in common purpose.
 And it means the established human orders can no longer claim exclusive authority over divine matters."

-The implications hit Gond like a physical blow.
+The implications left Gond stunned.
 This wasn't just religious recognition—it was a political earthquake that would reshape the balance of power across the continent.

 "There's more," Aelindra continued.
 "We offer you a gift, Paladin.
 Knowledge that may aid your cause."